“Quentin’s film is going to blow people away.” – Damian Lewis on Britannia Awards Red Carpet

 The hair seems just right, doesn’t it?

-UPDATE 11/21/2018: In a recent Q&A on Twitter, I had the chance to ask Brian Koppelman about if they knew Damian would play Steve McQueen when they put “Bullitt” as Bobby’s nickname on Krakow’s phone in Billions.
+During a Q&A on Twitter, I had the chance to ask Brian Koppelman about if they knew Damian would play Steve McQueen when they put “Bullitt” as Bobby’s nickname on Krakow’s phone in Billions.

 And, that is, folks, even better than knowing!